alfonsomiguelcruz/pgc_btip_topone/README.md

 # TopONE (Topological Omics for Non-tree Evolution)

-This project that aims to understand how recombination events influence the topology structure and its quantities using topological data analysis (TDA).
+This project aims to understand how recombination events influence various topological quantities of a genomic dataset using topological data analysis (TDA).
 The project seeks to determine whether topology can detect recombination events.
 More specifically, this project asks the following questions :

 1. Is topology robust to noise and sparse genomic samples?
 2. Does recombination change the topology of genommic samples?